VILLASframework/documentation/docs/node/guides/lab12.md

 		out = [ "web_node1" ],

 		hooks = (
-			# We dont want to overload the WebBrowsers
+			# We do not want to overload the WebBrowsers
 			{ type = "decimate", ratio = 2 }
 		)
 	},